Georgy Zhukov: Inter-allied diplomacy

 From 16 July to 2 August, Zhukov participated in the Potsdam Conference with the fellow representatives of the Allied governments.
 As one of the four commanders of the Allied occupational forces, Zhukov established good relationships with his new colleagues, General Dwight D. Eisenhower, Field Marshal Bernard Montgomery, and Marshal Jean de Lattre, and the four frequently exchanged views about such matters as the sentencing, trials, and judgments of war criminals, geopolitical relationships between the Allied states, and how to defeat Japan and rebuild Germany.

-Eisenhower developed a good relationship with Zhukov and it proved beneficial in resolving differences in post-war occupational issues.
+Zhukov's good relationship with Eisenhower proved beneficial in resolving differences in post-war occupational issues.
 Eisenhower's successor, General Lucius D. Clay, also praised the Zhukov–Eisenhower friendship, and commented: "The Soviet–America relationship should have developed well if Eisenhower and Zhukov had continued to work together."
 Zhukov and Eisenhower went on to tour the Soviet Union together in the immediate aftermath of the victory over Germany.
 During this tour Eisenhower introduced Zhukov to Coca-Cola.
 As Coca-Cola was regarded in the Soviet Union as a symbol of American imperialism, Zhukov was apparently reluctant to be photographed or reported as consuming such a product.
 Zhukov asked if the beverage could be made colourless to resemble vodka.
 A European subsidiary of the Coca-Cola Export Corporation delivered an initial 50 cases of White Coke to Marshal Zhukov.